Phil Hartman: Personal life

-Murder
+Murder and investigation

-On May 27, 1998, Hartman's wife, Brynn, visited the Italian restaurant Buca di Beppo in Encino, California, with producer and writer Christine Zander, who said she was "in a good frame of mind"; they had drinks.
-After returning home, Brynn had a "heated" argument with Hartman, after which he went to bed.
+On May 27, 1998, Brynn Hartman visited a restaurant and had drinks with producer and writer Christine Zander, who said she was "in a good frame of mind".
+After she returned home, she and Phil had a "heated" argument, after which he went to bed.
 She entered his bedroom some time before 3:00 a.m.
-PDT on May 28, 1998, and, as he slept, she fatally shot him once between the eyes, once in the throat and once in the upper chest with a .38-caliber Smith & Wesson Model 15 revolver.
-Hartman was 49 years old.
-Brynn was taking Zoloft, had been drinking alcohol, and had recently used cocaine.
+PDT on May 28, 1998, and, as he slept, she fatally shot him with a .38-caliber revolver: once between the eyes, once in the throat, and once in the upper chest.
+He was 49 years old.
+She was taking Zoloft, had been drinking alcohol, and had recently used cocaine.

-Brynn then drove to the home of her friend Ron Douglas and confessed to the killing but he did not believe her.
-They drove back to the house in separate cars and she called another friend and confessed a second time.
+Brynn then drove to the home of her friend Ron Douglas and confessed to the killing, but he did not initially believe her.
+After finding and removing a gun from her purse, Douglas followed Brynn back to the house in his own car.
+On the way, she called another friend and confessed again.
 Upon seeing Hartman's body, Douglas called 9-1-1 at 6:20 a.m.
-The Los Angeles Police Department (LAPD) arrived and escorted Douglas and the Hartmans' two children from the premises, by which time Brynn had locked herself in the bedroom.
-Shortly afterward, she shot and killed herself with a .38-caliber Charter Arms Undercover revolver.
+The Los Angeles Police Department (LAPD) arrived and escorted Douglas and the Hartmans' two children – 6 and 9 years old – from the premises, by which time Brynn had locked herself in the bedroom.
+Shortly afterward, she shot herself with another handgun, dying at the age of 40.

 The LAPD stated Hartman's death was caused by "domestic discord" between the couple.
 A neighbor of the Hartmans told a CNN reporter that the couple had marital problems.
-Yet actor Steve Guttenberg said they had been "a very happy couple and they always had the appearance of being well-balanced".
+Conversely, actor Steve Guttenberg said they had been "a very happy couple and they always had the appearance of being well-balanced".